 The IIC’s Business viewpoint represents the concerns from the stakeholders and their business vision for any given solution.
 This maps to the role of steering committee of oneM2M which represents the interests of eight regional SDOs and their member stakeholders who are drawn from industrial and academic research communities. oneM2M’s partnership model jointly represents the current concerns and business viewpoints while steering the strategic roadmap for the oneM2M organization and future IoT service enablement requirements.

-The Usage Viewpoint, Functional Viewpoint and Implementation Viewpoint are three view point to the understanding of the same object.
+The Usage Viewpoint, Functional Viewpoint and Implementation Viewpoint are three view points to the understanding of the same object.
 Each of these corresponds to the stage 1, stage 2 and stage 3 activities in oneM2M.
 As such, an IoT system can be understood as a collection of use cases and requirements from the perspective of stage 1.
-It can also be viewed the functional architecture and defined resources from the perspective of stage 2.
+It can also be viewed as the functional architecture and defined resources from the perspective of stage 2.
 Finally, it can be understood as the procedures, call flows and data types from the perspective of stage 3.
 In combination, this corresponds to the definition of usage viewpoint, functional viewpoint and implementation viewpoint from IIRA.

 3.1.1 Formal Use-case Driven Requirements